What Is The Speed Of Sound In Metres Per Second

 Q: What is the speed of sound in a vacuum?
 A: Sound cannot travel in a vacuum because it requires a medium (such as air, water, or solid) to propagate.

 Q: Does the speed of sound change with frequency?
 A: In general, the speed of sound is independent of frequency.
-However, in some materials, particularly those with significant dispersion, the speed of sound can vary slightly with frequency.
+Still, in some materials, particularly those with significant dispersion, the speed of sound can vary slightly with frequency.

 Q: Can the speed of sound be faster than the speed of light?
 A: No, the speed of light is the ultimate speed limit in the universe.
 Sound, being a mechanical wave, travels much slower than light.